-It surprises me to find that I am now over 45, living in Wokingham with my partner and son, who at the time of writing, is twelve years old.
+It surprises me to find that I am now over 50, living in Wokingham with my (civil) partner and son, who at the time of writing, is fifteen years old.
 It has been an eventful, exciting, and sometimes challenging few years, but absolutely the best of my life.

 I’m a qualified Breastfeeding Counsellor with over ten years’ experience of working with parents antenatally and postnatally.
-I also run a breastfeeding support group at a nearby Children’s Centre.
+I currently run an online zoom breastfeeding support group on Tuesday mornings; use the contact form if you’d like the link.
 I am empathic, non-judgemental, and passionate about empowering parents to make decisions that work for them.
-I’ve recently taken up podcasting and I’m having great fun producing monthly episodes of Sprogcast.
 I also train breastfeeding peer supporters, who then go on to support women in their local community.

-I facilitate a core tutorial group in Belfast, for Level 4 students on the NCT Birth and Beyond Degree, and the Level 4 Breastfeeding Knowledge module.
+I facilitate a core tutorial group for NCT, for Level 4 students on the NCT Birth and Beyond Degree, and the Level 4 Breastfeeding Knowledge module.

-On the rare occasion when I get some spare time, I like to knit, read, run, go camping, and eat chocolate with a high cocoa content.
+On the rare occasion when I get some spare time, I like to knit, read, run, hike, and eat chocolate with a high cocoa content.
 Not necessarily all at the same time, but believe me, it can be done.